Catalog of Mock Stellar Streams in Milky Way-Like Galaxies: Results

 We integrate our PDFs to get cumulative distributions of the number of streams that contain $N_{\rm stars}$ observable stars for a given instrument, for a given halo: $N(> N_{\rm stars})$.
 This result is shown in Figure~\ref{fig:gaiakde}.
 For each instrument, the region plotted encapsulates all four individual distributions for each halo.
 The uncertainty arises from the differing number of total streams in each halo.
+For \textit{Roman} and LSST, we account for sky coverage by scaling each CDF according to what percent of the sky the instrument is expected to cover: $65\%$ for LSST, and $12\%$ for \textit{Roman}'s High-Latitude Wide-Area Survey (although in the future \textit{Roman} is expected to observe other portions of the sky as well).
 We also plot the theoretical limiting distribution if every stream star in the catalog were observable.
 The figure shows how impactful LSST and \textit{Roman} will be in identifying new streams.
-For example, \textit{Gaia} is only able to observe at least $10^4$ stars in about $60$ streams, but LSST and \textit{Roman} would be able to observe the same number of stars in hundreds of streams. \textit{Roman} would be able to detect at least 1000 stars in almost the entire sample across all four halos.
+For example, \textit{Gaia} is only able to observe at least $10^4$ stars in about $60$ streams, but LSST would be able to observe the same number of stars in hundreds of streams. \textit{Roman} would be able to detect at least 1000 stars in $30-40$ streams, which corresponds to essentially every stream in its available region of sky across all four halos.

-In Figure~\ref{fig:gaia_radii} we divide the streams into three approximately equal sized-groups based on their present-day galactocentric radius, for the adopted LSST magnitude limit of $g < 24.5$.
-Even for streams beyond 12~kpc, LSST will have resolving power to identify several dozen, up to potentially more than one hundred member stars according to our catalog, depending on the true intrinsic radial distribution of streams in the outer halo.
+In Figure~\ref{fig:gaia_radii} we divide the streams into three approximately equal sized-groups based on their present-day galactocentric radius, for the adopted LSST magnitude limit of $g < 25$.
+We once again scale each CDF by $65\%$ to account for LSST's sky coverage in the Southern Hemisphere.
+Even for streams beyond 12~kpc, LSST will have resolving power to identify several dozen, up to potentially more than one hundred member stars per stream according to our catalog, depending on the true intrinsic radial distribution of streams in the outer halo.
 An extended catalog of identified GC stellar streams at large galactocentric radii will be crucial for better understanding the difference between baryonic and DM perturbations to streams, which will be key if streams are to one day probe the subhalo mass function and constrain the nature of DM.